rosita-hormann/learning-kubernetes/controllers.md

 Supervisor process for pods carrying out batch jobs.

-Run individua; processes that need to run once and complete successfully.
+Run individual processes that need to run once and complete successfully.

 Typically Jobs are run as cron jobs.